Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-The simple roots in the standard chamber are: with inner product matrix
+The simple roots in the standard chamber are with inner product matrix

 We list all the positive roots.
-We denote by $\Delta_0$ the set of bosons and by $\Delta_1$ the set of fermions according to the literature \cite{Kac77}.
+We denote by $\Delta_0$ the set of bosons and by $\Delta_1$ the set of fermions according to the literature~\cite{Kac77}.

-We now apply the lemmas of the previous section to determine possible conditions on $r'$ and $r''$ such that the $m_{ij}$ matrix defined as in \ref{mSuperLie} is a realising solution. \begin{itemize} \item All the bosons are either in $\mathfrak{g'}$ or $\mathfrak{g''}$.
-Then, thanks to lemma \ref{onebossector}, we know they are always $m$-Cartan. \item All the fermions are isotropic and have $f= \pm 1$.
-Thanks to lemma \ref{isofermions} we know that if they are not strong orthogonal to any other root they are $m$-truncation. \item We now focus on the case of strong orthogonal fermions.
+We now apply the lemmas of the previous section to determine possible conditions on~$m'$ and~$m''$ such that the matrix~$(m_{ij})$ defined as in Definition~\ref{mSuperLie} is a realizing solution. \begin{itemize}\itemsep=0pt \item All the bosons are either in $\mathfrak{g'}$ or $\mathfrak{g''}$.
+By Lemma \ref{onebossector}, we know they are always $m$-Cartan. \item All the fermions are isotropic and have $f(\alpha)= \pm 1$.
+By Lemma \ref{isofermions} we know that if they are not strong orthogonal to any other root they are $m$-truncation. \item We now focus on the case of strong orthogonal fermions.
 Let us consider two fermions: